 Until the middle of the 20th century, it was common for most wine producers in many European countries to sell wine in barrels to dealers for economic reasons.
 These then often bottled it far outside of the production area and also carried out the labeling (in the sense of the Wine Act as bottler ).
 This often led to dirty manipulations and wine adulteration,

-One of the pioneers in favor of producer bottling was the young Baron Philippe de Rothschild (1902-1988).
-Of the Château Mouton-Rothschild was first bottled in 1927 on the Château.
-According to an agreement, all Premier Crus, the Château Margaux but only much later in the 1950s.
-An am label Wine labeled "Producer Bottling" is not automatically high quality, but allows the conclusion to a quality conscious producer.
-According to the wine legislation in the European Union, the bottle bottler must be mentioned on the bottle label.
+One of the pioneers who campaigned for bottling was the young Baron Philippe de Rothschild (1902-1988).
+The Château Mouton-Rothschild was first bottled at the Château in 1927.
+According to an agreement, all Premier Crus followed that Chateau Margaux however, only much later in the 1950s.
+A on label Wine labeled “producer bottling” is not automatically of high quality, but allows the conclusion to be drawn to a quality-conscious producer.
+According to the wine regulations within the European Union, the bottle bottler must be named on the bottle label.

-Analogously similar international designations are for example Estate bottled (New world), Mise en bouteille à la propriété and Mise en bouteille au château (France).
-See also below wine law,
+Similar international designations are, for example Estate bottled (New world), Mise en bouteille á la propriété and Mise en bouteille au chateau (France).
+See also under wine law,